Time Champ > Blog > How Organizations Build Trust with Workforce Intelligence (2026) > Content

 5. Respects Personal Boundaries at Work

 A thoughtful workforce intelligence approach avoids unnecessary personal tracking.
-You gain visibility into work patterns without stepping into private behaviour.
+You gain visibility into work patterns without stepping into private behavior.
 This respect helps people feel secure and valued, which strengthens trust across teams.

 How Can Workforce Intelligence Software Create Trust Across Teams?